 - Add a few dashes of Tabasco or Cholula to really kick up the heat on your wings.

-- Blue cheese dressing is a favorite companion for buffalo wings although some people prefer ranch instead.
+- Blue cheese dressing is a favorite companion for Buffalo wings, but ranch is a close second.

 |Nutritional Guidelines (per serving)|